 Want to become more inclusive so that your employees feel included and respected in your workplace?
 You can do much in your workplace to reinforce the fact that all voices are welcome and have an impact on decisions and plans.
 Make sure that your employees understand that you believe that divergent voices make for a better, more productive, beneficial work environment.

-Here are a few extra things employers can do to make their workplaces more inclusive during the holidays.
+Below are several extra things employers can do to make their workplaces more inclusive during the holidays:

 - Make sure that your holiday party isn't a Christmas party in disguise.
 Make the decorations and food general and not specific to any religion.